 Levoit LV-H132 Air Purifier

 The Levoit LV-H132 removes particles from the air using its pre-filter, HEPA filter and carbon filter.
-Levoit says it has a cleaning capacity of 129 square feet and it comes with a smart filter replacement reminder and built-in night light.
-I use this purifier in my own apartment, and I’ve noticed considerably less dust present since I purchased it.
-It has a 4.6-star average rating from over 46,000 reviews on Amazon.
+It has a cleaning capacity of 129 square feet and it comes with a smart filter replacement reminder and built-in night light.
+Former Select reporter Justin Redman used this purifier in his own apartment and noticed that there was considerably less dust present after his purchase.
+It operates at 25dB at its lowest speed (a little louder than a whisper, according to the brand), which means you can leave it on while you sleep.

 Levoit Core 300 Air Purifier

 The Core 300 uses a pre-filter, carbon filter and HEPA filter to clear indoor air of contaminants like smoke, dust and mold.
-Select SEO associate reporter Mili Godio uses this air purifier, and has “noticed for the past year that it does a great job at cleaning the air in my small apartment.”
-“It's also pretty quiet — I keep it in my bedroom and can barely hear it throughout the day while working,” she said.
+Select updates editor Mili Godio uses this air purifier and has noticed for the past year that it does a great job at cleaning the air in her apartment.
+“It's also pretty quiet — I keep it in my bedroom and can barely hear it throughout the day while working,” she says.
+It can also clear the air in a 219-square-foot-room in 12 minutes, according to Levoit.

 Meet our expert

 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
-We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.
+We also take steps to ensure all expert advice and recommendations are made independently and without undisclosed financial conflicts of interest.

 Catch up on Select’s in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram and Twitter to stay up to date.